 Talaya

-Her awards include the first to receive the 1998 Radio and Records Industry Achievement Award for Smooth Jazz On-Air Personality.
-In 2012, it was the GENII Award for Excellence in Radio from Alliance for Women in Media, as well as awards from the NHMC (National Hispanic Media Coalition) plus being recognized by Los Angeles County and City Board of Supervisors and the prestigious Angelus Award for her positive contributions to the City of Angels.
+Her accolades include the 1998 Radio and Records Industry Achievement Award for Smooth Jazz On-Air Personality, the 2012 GENII Award for Excellence in Radio, and recognition from organizations like NHMC and Los Angeles County and City Board of Supervisors.

 To top